Habdi018/Toxic-MultiOutputClassifier/README.md

     Note: Further data to be downloaded are indicated inside the file.
 5. Run data_analysis.py to have an overview on the dataset.

-Note: The addressed inside the files to save the models are preliminary.
+Note: The addresses inside the files to save the models are preliminary.
 They can be changed.

 ## Disclaimer